-The first challenge is to maintain or improve citizens' health by providing healthcare that meets the legitimate expectations (medical or otherwise) of the general public.
+The first challenge is maintaining or improving citizens' health by providing healthcare that meets the general public's legitimate expectations (medical or otherwise).
 Issues surrounding the funding of the system, continuity, and proper management are, of course, fundamental.

 There are several priorities to manage the resources available, such as:

 - optimizing the system by rendering procedures paperless,